QuiannZo/parallel_concurrent_programming/homeworks/zippass_optimized/README.md

 With this, you can run the program and wait till it finishes cycling around the possible passwords.
 This process will take a while.

 ## Optimized version
-For the optimized version of the program, the proyect has a readme.md in the report folder wich you can access [here](/homeworks/zippass_optimized/report/readme.md).
+For the optimized version of the program, the proyect has a readme.md in the report folder wich you can access [here](/home/quiannzo/Desktop/concurrente23b-quiann_zolfaghari/homeworks/zippass_optimized/report/readme.md).
+This report file will contain all optimizations done and their results, along with graphs and explanations required by the instructions.

 ## Authors and acknowledgment
 Main contributor: